 - pointers - they could be made to map (Go does this) but I am wary of having this alongside a GC

-- any attempt at object orientation - I'm not convinced this has really helped over the last few decades.
+- any attempt at object orientation - I'm not convinced this is desirable, and adds language implementation complexity

 - closures - they make tracing back during debugging a nightmare, and falsely complexify systems.
 They're also more complicated to implement.
 Struct interface types with methods can help instead.